CondeNast/Responsive-Design-Best-Practices/README.md

 ## Media Queries

+These are the golden switches which magically change the look and feel of our responsive page.
+If this was literally a housebuilding project we would have to use magic to make this happen.
 Whether it’s a fluid design or multi-column, a responsive website needs to be told how to react to the different widths of their viewports.
 The most popular and useful way is through media queries, which allow us to specify a block of code for specific instances.
 If we want to hide the navbar only on mobile devices with widths smaller than 380px, we would use a media query to make that happen.

 ```
 @media screen and (max-width : 380px) {